Absentee Voting Information and Deadlines

 2. Must display the voter's name

-4. Must be issued by the State of Indiana, or the Federal Government*
+4. Must be issued by the State of Indiana or the Federal Government*

-*In most cases, an Indiana driver's license, Indiana photo ID card, Military ID or US Passport is sufficient.
-A student ID from an Indiana State school may only be used if it meets all of the 4 criteria specified above.
+*In most cases, an Indiana driver's license, Indiana photo ID card, Military ID, or US Passport is sufficient.
+A student ID from an Indiana State school may only be used if it meets all four criteria.
 A student ID from a private institution may not be used for voting purposes.

 NOTE: An ID issued by the US Department of Defense, a branch of the uniformed services, the Merchant Marine, the U.S. Department of Veterans Affairs (or Veterans Administration), or the Indiana National Guard is not required to have an expiration date, or may state that the document has an "Indefinite" expiration date.

-Locations and Times for In-Person Absentee Voting
+Locations for In-Person Absentee Voting